 The diarrhea and constipation that happen with IBS can cause hemorrhoids.
 If you already have hemorrhoids, they may get worse.

-Your quality of life may be affected by IBS, because the symptoms may limit your daily activities.
+Your quality of life may be affected by IBS, as the symptoms may limit your daily activities.

 Key points about IBS

 - IBS is a disorder that affects your lower GI tract.
-This includes the small intestine, large intestines, and colon.
+This includes the small intestine and large intestine (colon).

 - It is a long-term, chronic disorder.